 Flourless Chocolate Torte with Cardamom

-For a different variation on this chocolate torte I also made one with 1 tsp cardamom powder for a little extra pizzaz which tasted outstanding!!
+For a different variation on this chocolate torte I also made one with 1 tsp cardamom powder for an exotic twist.
+It tasted outstanding!!

 Decorate with edible flowers for a stunning presentation!

 Decorating the torte with edible flowers transforms the torte into something gorgeous 🌺🌼☘🌿!
-In my chocolate torte I used spring flowering yellow and orange nasturtium blossoms, blue pansy blossoms, and rose geranium leaves along with it’s pale lavender flower.
+For my torte I used spring flowering yellow and orange nasturtium blossoms, blue pansy blossoms, and rose geranium leaves and it’s pale lavender flower.